TaljatH/webasset/README.md

   # E-commerce K-beauty Platform

-  This is a code bundle for E-commerce K-beauty Platform.
-The original project is available at https://www.figma.com/design/2DCUi4IlKioLpWdOdbp8aT/E-commerce-K-beauty-Platform.
+  This is for education purpose

   ## Running the code